Privately Connecting Mobility to Infectious Diseases via Applied Cryptography

-Human mobility is undisputedly one of the critical factors in infectious disease dynamics.
-On the one side, increased human mobility may account for more contacts between receptive and infected individuals.
-On the other side, human travel may introduce pathogens into new geographical regions.
-Both cases can be responsible for an increased prevalence and even an outbreak of the infectious disease~\cite{wesolowski2016connecting}.
-In particular, human travel history has been shown to play a critical role in the propagation of infectious diseases, like influenza~\cite{ferguson2005strategies} or measles~\cite{grenfell2001travelling}.
-Therefore understanding the spatiotemporal dynamics of an epidemic is closely tied to understanding movement patterns of infected individuals.
+Human mobility plays a crucial role in infectious disease dynamics.
+It leads to more contact between receptive and infected individuals and may introduce pathogens into new geographical regions.
+Both cases can be responsible for an increased prevalence or an outbreak of an infectious disease~\cite{wesolowski2016connecting}.
+In particular, human travel history has been shown to play a critical role in the propagation of infectious diseases like influenza~\cite{ferguson2005strategies} or measles~\cite{grenfell2001travelling}.
+Therefore, understanding the spatiotemporal dynamics of an epidemic is closely tied to understanding the movement patterns of infected individuals.